-Important Note: If local authorities have a major issue to report with respect to any indicator data, then the co-ordinator should write directly to the LGMA drawing attention to this issue, in addition to including a text note with their submission.
-As much as possible, issues and queries around data should be resolved before the final deadline for submission to LGReturns of Thursday 26th April 2017.
+Important Note: If local authorities have a major issue to report with respect to any indicator data, then the co-ordinator should write directly to the NOAC Secretariat drawing attention to this issue, in addition to including a text note with their submission.
+If the issue relates to problems uploading data local authorities should contact the LGMA.
+As much as possible, issues and queries around data should be resolved before the final deadline for submission to LGReturns of Friday 26th April 2019.